 IEEPA & CAPE Duty Refund Costs: What Importers Need to Know in 2026

-With CBPโs new CAPE system now live for IEEPA duty refunds, many importers are asking the same question: How much will it actually cost to recover my money?
+With CBP’s CAPE system live for IEEPA duty refunds, many importers are asking the same question: How much will it actually cost to recover my money?

 While the refunds themselves can be substantial, there are real costs involved in preparing and filing claims.
 Understanding the pricing landscape helps you maximize your net recovery.